 Doctoral Program

-To complete the doctoral degree, a candidate must 1) earn 78 credit hours for academic work beyond the bachelor's level (this equals a Master’s degree (students may transfer in up to 30 credits as advanced standing, with approval) plus 48 semester hours of graduate-level coursework); 2) pass a preliminary examination upon completion of all coursework; 3) write a dissertation; and 4) pass an oral defense of the dissertation.
+To complete the doctoral degree, a candidate must 1) earn 78 credit hours for academic work beyond the bachelor's level, which equals a Master’s degree (students may transfer in up to 30 credits as advanced standing, with approval) plus 48 semester hours of graduate-level coursework; 2) pass a preliminary examination upon completion of all coursework; 3) write a dissertation; and 4) pass an oral defense of the dissertation.

 The doctoral curriculum consists of four areas: Disciplinary Concentration Courses (18 credits in Applied Linguistics); Research Methods (18 credits); For-Credit Research Experiences (minimum 12 credits).